 This information is intended to inform tenants of certain important information and matters they need to be aware of as their application is processed moving into the property and vacating at the end of the tenancy

 No non refundable holding or other tenant’s fees relating to reservation of a property on the site will be taken but the advertising will continue along with viewings to other prospective tenants until a formal application has been received.
 If more than one application is received the Landlord will assess which application we should proceed with.
 Only at this stage will the property will be held for you until the processing of your application is completed.
+For further information please visit our Application Guide/Forms page

-Communications with Castle Estates
+How do I Communicate with Castle Estates

 As part of our policy to help save the environment, Castle Estates is embracing technology to provide a paperless office.
 Wherever possible we transmit documents, including Formal Notices, electronically and use a secure online system for electronic signatures.
+We will accept Formal Notices by mail, hand delivery and email and you can contact us in person at our office, phone, email and text.
+We will endeavour to deal with all communications within 2 working days.

 All persons over the age of 18 and residing at the property as their main residence will need to be referenced whether or not they are to be named as tenants.
 The referencing is carried out by an independent professional referencing company and includes all the personal, credit and employment checks you would expect to be undertaken to verify your ability to act as a responsible tenant capable of meeting their commitments as set out in the tenancy agreement.
 During the referencing process each tenant will require to provide proof of identity and current residence.
 This is usually by providing a copy of an original passport or other document with a photographic ID proving identity, along with at least two proofs of residence relating to your current address within the last three months.